+6.5.
 Data management plan (maximum of three sides of A4)

 The data management plan should be used as an opportunity to describe how the data (inputs to research and results of that research) are going to be managed - starting from planning for research and through the lifecycle of the grant.
 Applicants must consider issues of data protection, data security and ethics.
-Further guidance is available in the MRC Guidance for Applicants.
-A template for producing your data management plan is also available in the guidance.
+Further guidance is available in the MRC Guidance for Applicants Section 2.2.7.
+A template for producing your data management plan is also available.

+6.6.
 CVs (maximum of two sides of A4 per person)